Network Packet Capture

 /*

-* Nickname input request
+* Input nickname request

-* Browser sends a nickname request to port 7272 through the websocket protocol {"type":"login","name":"mynick"}
+* The browser sends a nickname request {"type":"login","name":"mynick"} to port 7272 via websocket protocol

-* Since the data sent from the browser to the server is masked by the websocket protocol, the original text {"type":"login","name":"mynick"} cannot be seen
+* Since the data sent from the browser to the server has been masked by the websocket protocol, the original text {"type":"login","name":"mynick"} is not visible

 */